European Federation of Autonomic Societies: Meetings

-The 2018 meeting celebrating the 20th anniversary of the society will take place in Vienna in collaboration with the International Congress of Nerve and Muscle Diseases.
+The 2018 meeting (which celebrated the 20th anniversary of the society) took place in Vienna; the event was in collaboration with the International Congress of Nerve and Muscle Diseases.

 Education

 Since 2009, EFAS started to organize regular teaching events, in the beginning with support of the European Federation of Neurological Societies.

 Motivation to initiate those events were the scarce clinical knowledge in autonomic fields based on the absence of structured training in many European countries.
 Consequently, EFAS initiated teaching events to promote knowledge.
 Target group for this initiative are young clinicians, interested in dysautonomia.
 This teaching initiative evolved and EFAS took effort to have it organized on an annual basis.
 Currently, one day of the annual congress is dedicated to training young doctors in autonomic evaluation skills (EFAS School).

 Scientific journal and social media

 The official journal of the society is Clinical Autonomic Research.

 In 2017, EFAS started to publish news on Twitter with the Username @EFAS_ANS.